Owls in Massachusetts

 1. Devil’s Den State Park: This beautiful park in northwest Arkansas provides a diverse habitat for wildlife, including the Great Horned Owl.
 Explore the park’s trails and keep a watchful eye on the treetops.

 Remember, when observing the Great Horned Owl, it’s important to maintain a respectful distance and avoid disturbing its habitat.
-These magnificent creatures play a vital role in the ecosystem and deserve our protection.
+These magnificent creatures are vital to the ecosystem and deserve our protection.

 3. American Barn Owl